tlehman/tobilehman.com/content/interest.md

 {{<favicon "cnbc.com" "https://www.cnbc.com/favicon.ico">}}

-This page is about interest rates, negative interest rates, and something I invented called <mark>complex interest rates</mark>.
+This page is about interest rates, negative interest rates, and <mark>complex interest rates</mark>.
 I think interest rates are interesting because they represent the value of [time](/tags/time/).

 ## Table of Contents